MEF HISTORY, ACTIVITIES, AND PEOPLE

 The Melanoma Education Foundation is a non-profit preventive health organization that saves lives by promoting greater awareness of melanoma and the importance of early self-detection.
 The Foundation evolved from a father’s web site tribute to his son, Dan Fine of Peabody, who died of melanoma in 1998 at the age of 26, and was incorporated as a non-profit 501(c) (3) organization in Massachusetts in August, 2000.

 In early 1999, the Foundation initiated services to Massachusetts North Shore high schools.
 With grants from the Perpetual Trust for Charitable Giving, Essex County Community Foundation, and Abbot and Dorothy Stevens Foundation an on-site training session, “Teaching High School Students About Skin Cancer,” was developed for health educators.
 The course, which includes a detailed one-session lesson plan, video, and all required student hand-outs, is registered with the Massachusetts Department of Education, allowing attending teachers to receive credit toward required Professional Development Points.
 Services were then extended to middle schools and to the states of Maine, New Hampshire, Rhode Island, Vermont, Nevada, and the Rochester New York area.
-By the end of the 2012 to 2013 school year the single session SkinCheck® class had been adopted by 1250 schools in 49 states.
+By the end of the 2014 to 2015 school year the single session SkinCheck® class had been adopted by over 1700 schools in all 50 states.

 In August, 2008 the Foundation completed two new student videos directed and co-produced by Emerson College graduate students Gary Ashwal and Catherine Yeh.
 The videos, "Should've, Could've, Would"ve" and "My Melanoma Vlog," received a 2009 Gold Triangle award from the American Academy of Dermatology.
 The MEF teacher-training video,"Teaching the SkinCheck Class," subsequently received an AAD 2010 Gold Triangle award.